 Case Study / Private Equity

-A private equity firm was running its deal pipeline, LP relationships, and portfolio tracking on a Salesforce-based purpose-built private-capital CRM.
-The platform worked, but it was expensive, manually maintained, and gave the team no intelligence layer.
-We replaced it with Argus360 and rebuilt the workflows around AI agents that do the data assembly the team used to do by hand.
+A private equity firm was running its deal pipeline, LP relationships, and portfolio tracking on a Salesforce-based purpose-built private-capital CRM — expensive, manually maintained, and unable to match new deals to the LPs most likely to fund them.
+We replaced it with Argus360, rebuilt the workflows around AI agents that do the data assembly the team used to do by hand, and added the matching and signal layer the legacy platform was never designed to provide.

 60% annual cost reduction versus prior CRM stack.